 When it comes to establishing a balance between restoration and risk reduction projects, CPRA splits the \$50 billion budget equally with \$25 billion going to restoration projects and \$25 billion going to risk reduction projects.
 Restoration and risk reduction budgets are divided equally since these two decision drivers are equally weighted within the Planning Tool.
-Within this framework, there is a further breakdown that seeks to establish a balance between nearterm and long-term project effects under both restoration and risk reduction.
-The master plan seeks to satisfy principles of sustainable and longterm solutions while also recognizing the urgent need for action.
+Within this framework, there is a further breakdown that seeks to establish a balance between near-term and long-term project effects for both restoration and risk reduction.
+The master plan seeks to satisfy principles of sustainable and long-term solutions while also recognizing the urgent need for action.
 Some near-term projects, such as dredging or shoreline armoring, offer immediate benefits in the near term but might not be on the landscape for the long term.
 Some long-term projects, such as diversions that build land over time, may take several years to realize their benefits.
-The projects selected first are those that maximize both near-term and long-term benefits.